 Some of the business rules are implemented in the structure of the database which identifies what data elements need to be stored for each entity.
 Each of these elements has a specific type and size, and can be designated as being either NULL (optional) or NOT NULL (required).
-A competent programmer should therefore be able to create a standard routine which validates that each piece of user input matches the database definition before any attempt is made to add it to the database.
+As each table class contains a $fieldspec array which identifies all the columns which belong to that particular table, along with their specifications, a competent programmer should be able to create a standard routine which validates that each piece of user input matches the database definition before any attempt is made to add it to the database.
 In my framework this functionality is provided by my validation class, so it is an example of more code which does not have to be written by the developer.

 Each method call from the Controller to the Model will initiate a database operation in a series of predefined steps which have been built into the abstract table class as shown in this set of UML diagrams.
 Those methods with a "_cm_" prefix, which are known as customisable methods or "hook" methods, are defined within the abstract class but are empty, which means that when they are executed nothing happens.
 However, if any of these methods is copied from the abstract class to the concrete class then the copy in the concrete class will override, or be executed instead of, the empty original in the abstract class.
 If any code is inserted into the method in the concrete class then this code will be executed when that method is called.

 The use of these "hook" methods is a prime example of the Template Method pattern.